 If women conceive with an IUD in place, they are more likely to have a mislocated (ectopic) pregnancy.
 Nonetheless, the overall risk of an ectopic pregnancy is much lower for women using IUDs than for those not using a contraceptive method because IUDs prevent pregnancy effectively.

-In addition to providing effective birth control, all types of IUDs may reduce the risk of uterine (endometrial) cancer Cancer of the Uterus Cancer of the uterus develops in the lining of the uterus (endometrium) and is thus also called endometrial cancer.
+In addition to providing effective birth control, all types of IUDs may reduce the risk of uterine (endometrial) cancer Cancer of the Uterus The most common type of cancer of the uterus develops in the lining of the uterus (endometrium) and is called endometrial cancer.
 Endometrial cancer usually affects women after menopause.
-It sometimes causes... read more .
+It... read more and cancer of the ovaries Ovarian Cancer, Fallopian Tube Cancer, and Peritoneal Cancer Ovarian cancer is cancer of the ovaries.
+It is related to fallopian tube cancer, which develops in the tubes that lead from the ovaries to the uterus, and peritoneal cancer, which is cancer... read more .

 The 5-year levonorgestrel-releasing IUDs are also effective treatment for women who have heavy menstrual cycles.